Florida Department of Health in Monroe County

 How is it Spread?

-- The virus is thought to spread mainly from person-to-person.
-Between people who are in close contact with one another (within about 6 feet).
+- Person-to-person and between people who are in close contact with one another (within about 6 feet).

 - Through respiratory droplets produced when an infected person coughs, sneezes, or talks.